 Thousands of individuals suffer severe injuries in supermarket accidents every year.
 Even though most grocery stores and supermarkets are typically well-maintained, the congested aisles, slippery surfaces, and narrow walkways are a haven for unsuspecting consumers and employees experiencing severe injuries.

 Every supermarket in the nation has a legal responsibility or obligation of care to ensure that their premises remain safe to avoid any undue harm.
 This duty means that the property owner, business, management, and employees must make sure that no dangerous conditions exist or can be reasonably foreseen.

 As an example, if a supermarket employee leaves boxes or pallets in the aisle way causing a customer in the store to trip over it, the business can be held legally liable for any injuries or damage.
 These damages can include any medical expenses, hospitalization, the cost of medicine, lost wages, suffering, pain and mental anguish.
 The property owner, managers, and others might be legally responsible because the action of the supermarket employee is considered negligence.
 Other types of negligent acts can include:

 - Slippery walkways from spilt liquids or food

 - Accumulated ice or snow at the store’s entrance

 - Building code violation

-- Failing to adequately and properly display safety warnings and signs
+- Failing to display safety warnings and signs adequately

 - Uneven surfaces